ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 ### TON NFT implementation

-In TON we have 1 master contract - smart-contract of our collection, that store it's metadata and address of it's owner and the main thing - that if we want to create("mint") new NFT Item - we just need to send message to this collection contract.
-And this collection contract will deploy contract of new NFT item for us, with the data we provided.
+On TON, we have on master contract - smart-contract of our collection, that store it's metadata and address of it's owner and the main thing - that if we want to create("mint") new NFT Item - we just need to send message to this collection contract.
+This collection contract will then deploy a new NFT item contract for us, using the data we provide.

 ![](/img/tutorials/nft/ton-collection.png)